matthewmahler/GoofVsFry2020/planning.md

 ## Vote Interface

-- log in with twitch/discord
+- log in with twitch
   - radial select to vote

 # Preventing Voter Fraud